-Board members invest a tremendous amount of time and energy at board meetings.
-A few simple changes can often make that investment pay off in important ways.
-Make a resolution to implement at least one of the following ideas this month:
+Board members invest a lot of time and energy at board meetings.
+A few small changes can often make that investment pay off in important ways.

 1. Supply name tags for everyone at every meeting.

-It’s embarrassing to have seen people at several meetings and wondered what their names are . . . and later it’s really hard to admit you don’t know their names.
+It’s embarrassing to have seen people at several meetings and wondered what their names are… and later it’s really hard to admit you don’t know their names.

 2. Make a chart of frequently used external and internal acronyms.